tcmacdonald/intro-to-javascript/class1.md

 ## Let's Develop It

-Add an if/else statement to our lifetime supply calculator so that if the lifetime supply is greater than 40,000, you say "Wow!
-That's a lot!" otherwise, say "You seem pretty reasonable!"
+Add an `if/else` statement to our lifetime supply calculator so that if the lifetime supply is greater than 40,000, you say "Wow!
+That's a lot!" otherwise say, "Moderation is the best!"

 ---